Keonapang/protein-binder-design/README.md

     docker compose up # runs /deploy/docker-compose.yaml
 ```

-6.Once docker set up is complete, open a new Terminal tab and check to ensure it was successful.
+7. Once docker set up is complete, open a new Terminal tab and check to ensure it was successful.

 ```bash
     # 1. Check storage space